chrisstef/Fichain/README.md

 ## Contribution 💡

 Thank you for considering to help out with the source code!
-I welcome contributions from anyone on the internet, and am grateful for even the smallest of fixes all the way to your best ideas!
+I welcome contributions from anyone on the internet, and I am grateful for even the smallest of fixes all the way to your best ideas!
 If you'd like to contribute to fichain, please fork, fix, commit and send a pull request to review and merge into the main code base.